FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th January 2025.md

 this event.

-In response to the presentation, the following items were raised by the Members:--- 13
+In response to the presentation, the following items were raised by the Members:
+---
+13

  Members congratulated Ballyneety Golf Club on being selected as host of the Junior